new-users-lab/TOF_GUI_python/README.md

-This a GUI using tkinter library to calculate Turnover Frequency in catalytic cycles
+This is a GUI designed using tkinter library to calculate Turnover Frequency in catalytic cycles.